 It is the Department's recommendation that all water wells should be equipped with a working vent.
 This will help alleviate the possibility of concentrating these gases in areas where ignition would pose a threat to life or property.
 Please note that it is not possible to completely eliminate the hazards of having natural gas in your water supply by simply venting your well.

-It is our understanding that Chesapeake is currently providing you with an alternate water supply.
-The Department is continuing to work with Chesapeake in order to permanently resolve this issue.
+The Department is continuing to work in order to permanently resolve this issue.
 Should you have any questions concerning this matter, please feel free to contact William J. Kosmer, P.G. at 570-974-2613.

 Sincerely,